Standardized: European pennyroyal

 The entire aerial portion, preferably in the flowering stage.

 Usually as a tea but sometimes in extract and seldom in capsules.
-Topically the oil or fresh herb can be used as an insect repellent, but in some cases may induce a rash or similar reaction.
+Topically the oil or fresh herb can be used.

 The pure oil of pennyroyal can be highly toxic if ingested.
 Utilizing pennyroyal as an abortifacient is also considered quite dangerous as many serious complications and hemorrhaging may occur, therefore the herb should never be used in this manner.
 Pennyroyal is a good herb to plant in gardens to keep bugs away.